 An eligible family may occupy a public housing dwelling unit under the terms of a lease.
-The lease must meet all regulatory requirements, and must also comply with applicable state and local laws and codes.
+The lease must meet all regulatory requirements and must also comply with applicable state and local laws and codes.

 The term of the lease must be for a period of 12 months.
-The lease must be renewed automatically for another 12-month term, except that MHA may not renew the lease if the family has violated the community service requirement [24 CFR 966.4(a)(2)].
+The lease must be renewed automatically for another 12-month term, except that the PHA may not renew the lease if the family has violated the community service requirement and if the family is determined to be over income for 24 consecutive months [24 CFR 966.4(a)(2)].

-MHA must adopt smoke-free policies, which must be implemented no later than July 30, 2018.
+PHAs must adopt smoke-free policies, which HUD required to be implemented no later than July 30, 2018.
 The policy is attached as Exhibit 8-1.

-MHA must include in the ACOP residential minimum heating standards policies [Notice PIH 2018-19].
+PHAs must include in the ACOP residential minimum heating standards policies [Notice PIH 2018-19].
 The policy is included in Part I of this chapter.

-Part I of this chapter contains regulatory information on leasing, where applicable, as well as MHA's leasing policies.
+Part I of this chapter contains regulatory information on leasing, where applicable, as well as the PHA's leasing policies.